Do you want to add a water feature to your small garden? If yes, then create a Pond in a Pot with our quick and easy guide.

 Additional Tips

-- To overwinter it in cool climates, you should keep it indoors.
+- To overwinter it in cool climates, bring it indoors as soon as the temperature reaches 50 F (10 C).

 - Use diverse plants, but don’t overcrowd your mini pond in a pot.